 In 2022, the City and the Port adopted GASB Statement No. 87, Leases (GASB 87).
 GASB 87 establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under GASB 87, a lessor (like the Port) establishes requirements to recognize, for each lease, a lease receivable, and a deferred inflow of resources.
 The lease receivable is measured at the present value of lease payments expected to be received during the term of the lease.
 The deferred inflow of resources is measured at the value of the lease receivable plus any payments received at or before the commencement of the lease term that relates to future periods.
 Interest revenue is recognized on the lease receivable and inflow of resources (revenue) is recognized from the deferred inflows of resources in a systematic and rational manner over the term of the lease.
 Lessors do not derecognize the asset underlying the lease.
 For the transition, leases should be converted ("recognized and measured") using the facts and circumstances that exist at the beginning of the period of implementation, or the beginning of the earliest period restated.
-The implementation of GASB 87 resulted in an opening balance sheet adjustment, as of July 1, 2020, to reflect \$586,763,000 in lease receivables, \$614,943,000 in deferred inflow of resources including \$28,180,000 reclassified from unearned revenues, \$69,999,000 in intangible lease assets, and \$69,999,000 in lease liabilities.
+The implementation of GASB 87 resulted in adjustments to the balance sheet as of July 1, 2020.

-In 2022, the City also implemented GASB Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period; GASB Statement No. 92, Omnibus 2020; GASB Statement No. 93, Replacement of Interbank Offered Rate; and certain provisions of GASB Statement No. 99, Omnibus 2022.
-The City's adoption of the above mentioned GASB statements did not have a material impact on the Port's financial statements.
-The adoption of the above mentioned GASB statements did not have a material impact on the Port's financial statements.
+In 2022, the City and the Port also implemented GASB Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period; GASB Statement No. 92, Omnibus 2020; GASB Statement No. 93, Replacement of Interbank Offered Rate; and certain provisions of GASB Statement No. 99, Omnibus 2022.
+The adoption of the above-mentioned GASB statements did not have a material impact on the Port's financial statements.
+The adoption of the above-mentioned GASB statements.